-Rodale Institute, in partnership with Organic Farmers Association and TAZO, offers a micro-grant program specifically targeted to support small-scale BIPOC* farmers, whether organic, transitioning to organic, or an aspiring organic farmer.
+Rodale Institute offers a micro-grant program specifically targeted to support projects and consulting for small-scale BIPOC* farmers, whether you’re organic, transitioning to organic, or an aspiring organic farmer.

 *Black, Indigenous & People of Color

 Applicant Eligibility: Any U.S. small-scale BIPOC farmer who is currently organic or wishes to pursue the transition process to become organic, or any student/intern/apprentice farmer involved in an organic operation is eligible to apply for these funds.
 The Organic Farmers Association is a partner in the process to identify and screen potential recipients for the grants.
 Full application details are listed below.